Comparable Insurance Criteria

 Lewis & Clark College requires that all degree seeking, and visiting, Undergraduate and Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
 Students enrolled in the Academic English Studies program also are held to this insurance requirement.

-Private insurance coverage is considered comparable to the school’s if it:
+Private insurance coverage is considered comparable to the school’s if:

-The plan covers inpatient and outpatient mental health care within the Portland, OR, area (Emergency only coverage does not satisfy this requirement)
+The plan covers inpatient and outpatient mental health care within the Portland area (for students studying in Portland) or in the country in which you will be studying (for students on both international and domestic overseas programs).
+(Emergency only coverage does not satisfy this requirement.)

-For parents: One of the waiver criteria is that my student’s insurance must provide for medically necessary care in Portland.
+For parents: One of the waiver criteria is that my student’s insurance must provide for medically necessary care where my student is studying, e.g., Portland.
 How can I be sure that it does, and that my insurance is adequate for my student’s health and my own peace of mind?

 It’s important to know exactly what your health plan covers, and what’s excluded.
 If you don’t know the answers to the following questions, we encourage you to ask them specifically to your insurance company.
 If your health insurance won’t cover these services for your student, you should think about enrolling your son or daughter in the college’s student health insurance plan.